PathwayCommons/cpath2/README.md

 ### Data

-One (a data manager) has to find, download, re-pack (zip) and put original biological pathway data files to the data/ sub-directory.
+One (a data manager) has to find, download, re-pack (zip) and put original biological pathway data files to the data/ subdirectory.

 #### Warehouse data